top of page

 I wonder if this just adds confusion rather than clarification.
 The comments indicating that claims have been reduced by Net Deductible Programs indicate only one thing; that the Experience Modification Rate is lower than it should be were it not for Net Reporting.

-You could never come up with a ballpark answer without asking questions about the specific work comp program a subcontractor has purchased and knowledge of obscure, technical rules specific to the states in which that sub operates.
+You could never come up with a ballpark answer without asking questions about the specific workers comp program a subcontractor has purchased and knowledge of obscure, technical rules specific to the states in which that subcontractor operates.

 Some states allow net reporting for small deductible programs only and some for large and small.
 Some states have a cap on the amount that can be "netted out" from a claim while others have no maximum other than the level of your deductible.
 A small $500 deductible, for example, might not even move the needle.
 It wouldn't have much impact at all on lost-time claims due to their expense while medical-only claims are already reduced by 70% through the Experience Rating Adjustment (ERA is another subject altogether).